Facebook Business Manager Guide

-Whether have a Facebook business page or just a personal Facebook account, the first step is to create your Facebook Manager Account.
+Whether you have a Facebook business page or just a personal account, the first step is creating your Facebook Manager Account.
 Here’s how to do it:

 - Finally, confirm the email you received from Facebook

-With your account now confirmed, you can start adding pages and roles to your new Facebook Business Manager account.
+With your account established, you can start adding pages and roles to your new Facebook Business Manager account.

 Step 2: Adding Facebook Business Pages

-There are a couple of different choices when adding Facebook Business pages to your Business Manager account.
-If you don’t already have a business page, you can create one.
+There are several choices when adding Facebook Business pages to your Business Manager account.
+You can create a business page if you don’t already have one.

-If you are managing a client’s or another business Facebook page, you can request access.
+You can request access if you manage a client’s or another business’s Facebook page.
 Here’s how to do that:

-- From your Business Account home page, scroll down and click “Add Page”
+- From your Business Account home page, click “Add Page.”

 1. Add Page.
 Choose this if you are the owner of a Facebook business page.